 This post will offend a lot of people – and that’s okay.
 Sometimes people need to be offended.
 Having our boundaries tested forces us to rethink and reconsider some of the things we have come to accept as normal and acceptable.

 My First Eye-Opening Experience

 I must have been eight or nine when it happened…

-My family and I had moved to a rural town in Jamaica with virtually nothing to do.
+My family and I had moved to a rural town in Portland, Jamaica, with virtually nothing to do.
 Thankfully I had always been an active and outdoorsy child, so dirt and bicycles kept me busy.

 People had armed themselves with rocks, sticks and machetes.
 They looked so angry that I thought maybe a thief was about.